firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-20-you-wake-up-monstrous.md

 proofread: true
 ---

-You Wake Up Monstrous
-A few thoughts on Transformation and Disability in Body Horror Media
+## A Few Thoughts on Transformation and Disability in Body Horror Media

 *You wake up ….